Skip to main content

 How to fix:

-• Check logs for details:
+• Check worker logs for details:

-docker compose logs prefect-worker | tail -50
+docker-compose -f docker-compose.yml logs worker-rust | tail -50

 • Restart services: